Today's Bible Reading: Matthew 6

 Here is a good question: what really matters in life?
 Many Christians today would say that what they do in service to Christ is what really matters.
-Certainly Jesus commends the one who both hears and acts (see 7:24-27, concerning the wise builder and the foolish builder), but first he cautions against "acts of righteousness" that call attention to ourselves more than to God.
+Certainly Jesus commends the one who both hears and acts (see Matt.
+7:24-27, Jesus' teaching about the wise builder and the foolish builder), but first he cautions against "acts of righteousness" that call attention to ourselves more than to God.
 There is a certain danger in prayer, self-denial, and giving.
-The danger is that our hearts may stray and our attitudes may falter.
+That danger is that our hearts may stray and our attitudes may falter.
 The way to focus on what matters is to invest our lives and resources in the most important things, because our hearts follow our treasure.
 Jesus contrasts two attitudes in verses 22-23: the attitude of generosity and the attitude of stinginess.
 (These are the basic meanings of the NIV words "healthy" and "unhealthy.")
 The priority of life lived in the kingdom is made clear in verse 33: seeking his kingdom and his righteousness takes care of everything else!

-How can you measure what is important to another person?
+How can you know what is important to another person?
 Looking at your life, what would others say is important to you?
 How well does your life reflect your priorities?
 Make a list of the things that matter to you.
 (You may want to think about your life in categories to identify the one or two most important things in each category.)
 Those who study human behavior say that reviewing your list regularly will help keep you on target in your desire to focus on the most important things.
 How can we avoid the "tyranny of the urgent?"
 How can we keep from investing the entirety of our lives in trivial things?
-(One answer is to do the things that are most important first!)
+(Hint: One answer is to do the things that are most important first!)